-It was 19 years ago this month, that I received the news that the swelling on the side of my neck was a cancer, and that it was very advanced, a stage 4B, bilaterally metastasized cervical node involved oral squamous cell carcinoma.
+It was 20 years ago this month, that I received the news that the swelling on the side of my neck was a cancer, and that it was very advanced, a stage 4B, bilaterally metastasized cervical node involved oral squamous cell carcinoma.
 There is no stage five….
 A gambler would not have bet on my survival given this very late discovery.
 As an athletic never smoker and light drinker, I could not have been more shocked, given what my doctors knew at the time about risk factors for the development of the disease.
+(HPV was not a known causative etiology when I ws diagnosed.)
 I was certainly not typical.

 I certainly did not accomplish all this alone, though the first 5 years were pretty solitary.
-There were a few early adopters of the OCF idea, and their small donations buoyed my spirits and belief that this indeed could have life breathed into it through my diligence and tenacity, and the gradual accruement of others who had drunk the Kool-Aid and become as much OCF disciples as a population that I helped and served.
+There were a few early adopters of the OCF idea, and their small donations buoyed my spirits and belief that this indeed could have life breathed into it through my diligence and tenacity, and the gradual accrual of others who had drunk the Kool-Aid and become as much OCF disciples as a population that I helped and served.
 I worked hard to assemble the best advisors from the oral cancer world and other important stakeholders in the public health and medical / dental education realms to see that I stayed on track.
 It was, and still is, an impressive team of who’s who related to these cancers, combined with others who ran larger non-profits with names everyone knows, to ensure my governance was appropriate.
 But a seminal relationship with a brilliant young researcher I met at a cancer conference in OCF’s first year, defined in me the belief that OCF could be so much more.
-That researcher was the prolific Dr. Maura Gillison; then at Johns Hopkins, who had just published a paper describing how a human papilloma virus, well known to be the causative factor in the majority of cervical cancers, was perhaps behind the sudden growth of the disease that was my own.
-Her willingness to mentor me, and my willingness to help fund her research with others, resulted in a decade and a half of peer review published research elucidating one of the most important ideas to impact the oral/oropharyngeal cancer world in decades; the increasing impact of a virus and its sexual transmission, not just tobacco in driving the unprecedented increases we were seeing in the disease.
+That researcher was the prolific Dr. Maura Gillison; then at Johns Hopkins and now at MD Anderson Cancer Center, who had just published a paper describing how a human papilloma virus, well known to be the causative factor in the majority of cervical cancers, was perhaps behind the sudden growth of the disease that was my own.
+Her willingness to mentor me, and my willingness to help fund her research with others, resulted in two decades of peer review published research elucidating one of the most important ideas to impact the oral/oropharyngeal cancer world in decades; that the increasing impact of a virus and its sexual transmission, not just tobacco was driving the unprecedented increases we were seeing in the disease.

-Thank you for making the time to read such a lengthy discourse, I hope you found it of value.
+Thank you for taking the time to read such a lengthy discourse, I hope you found it of value.
 Brian Hill

-On average, 85% of all donations received goes directly into OCF’s mission-related projects annually.
+On average, 85% of all donations received go directly into OCF’s mission-related projects annually.